Current Projects

 State Noncredit Data Project

 Noncredit education and non-degree credentials have grown significantly in community colleges over the past several decades, but very little data exist on their effectiveness.
-This project will analyze program-level noncredit data to better understand the characteristics of such programs and to develop a taxonomy to guide future data collection efforts.
+This project analyzes program-level noncredit data to better understand the characteristics of such programs and to develop a taxonomy to guide future data collection efforts.

 Pathways to Science and Engineering Professions: Persistence and Career Choice

 What determines whether students pursue bachelor’s or master’s degrees in the biosciences and engineering to later enter careers in these fields?
-This project will examine the critical choice points in the pathway students take through college and into occupations in these two professions.
+This project examines the critical choice points in the pathway students take through college and into occupations in these two professions.

 Quality in Community College Noncredit Education